Church of the Holy Sepulchre: Interdenominational issues

-2018 tax/land affair
+Issues with Israeli authorities

+Tax and land disputes

 In February 2018, the church was closed following a tax dispute over 152 million euros of uncollected taxes on church properties.
 The city hall stressed that the Church of the Holy Sepulchre and all other churches are exempt from the taxes, with the changes only affecting establishments like "hotels, halls and businesses" owned by the churches.
-NPR had reported that the Greek Orthodox Church calls itself the second-largest landowner in Israel, after the Israeli government.

 There was a lock-in protest against an Israeli legislative proposal which would expropriate church lands that had been sold to private companies since 2010, a measure which church leaders assert constitutes a serious violation of their property rights and the Status Quo.
 In a joint official statement the church authorities protested what they considered to be the peak of a systematic campaign in: